First Triathlon – No Sweat

 The Bike:

 The bike course, which is either 12km or 20km long, is shown on the map and will be well marshalled but remember it is on public roads and the highway code must be obeyed at all times.
 The event has a no-drafting rule.
-In practice this means you must stay at least 10m behind the cyclist in front of you unless you intend to over-take them.
-If you do want to over-take you must make the manoeuvre straight-away and not sit behind them.
-If you start over-taking and then change your mind you must drop back to at least 10m behind them.
+In practice this means you must stay at least 12m behind the cyclist in front of you unless you intend to over-take them.
+If you do want to over-take you must make the manoeuvre within 25 seconds and not sit behind the person you re over-taking.
+If you start over-taking and then change your mind you must drop back to at least 12m behind them.
 Similarly, if you are over-taken you must allow the manoeuvre to be completed and not draft off the person who over-takes you.
-As you finish the bike course you’ll approach the dismount line, where a marshal will make sure you dismount, and then you walk your bike back to its position in the racks.
-For more information on drafting visit http://www.triathlonscotland.org/wp-content/uploads/2015/02/2016-Drafting-Poster.pdf.
+For more information on drafting visit https://www.britishtriathlon.org/britain/documents/get-involved/volunteers-and-officials/officials/british-triathlon—drafting-rules-poster-2025.pdf

 T2: